agmcfarland/r_phylogenetics_worshop/README.md

 There are also three R Markdown files containing the answers to each of the day's exercises.

+Each day has a knitted R Markdown .html file that can be used as a reference.
+Exercise code is left unrun.

 ## Running workshop code